You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol and prevent heart disease.
-It belongs to the class of medications called HMG-CoA reductase inhibitors, which work by reducing the production of cholesterol in the liver.
+Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol and reduce the risk of heart disease.
+It belongs to a class of drugs that work by inhibiting the production of cholesterol in the liver.

 Can Lipitor Be Kept in the Fridge?